CESNET/du-docs/docs/postgres.md

 3. If you run out of quotas during the *Cluster* deployment, only instances within quotas are deployed.
 Unfortunately, also in this case you cannot remove/redeploy database using these deployments.

 4. If you run out of `sizeLimit`, Pods will be evicted, i.e., terminated.
 TBD: what to do?
 Update specs?

+5. Local SSD variant is not resilient to whole cluster failure.
+Data can be lost in this case (e.g., if cluster is restored from backup, local data might not be available).
+It is strongly recommended to backup regularly.